cocos/cocos-docs/en/cocos-service/agc-auth.md

 `getUserExtra(): void`

 Obtains UserExtra of the current user, update results via the asynchronous callback.
 This API verifies the Access Token and Refresh Token of a user.
 Ensure that the Refresh Token is within its validity period.
 Otherwise, result code `INVALID_REFRESH_TOKEN = 203817986` will be returned, indicating that the user's Refresh Token has expired.
-You can refer to AGC Auth Service document - [getUserExtra](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#getUserExtra).
+You can refer to AGC Auth Service - [getUserExtra](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#getUserExtra) documentation for details.

 **Example**: